 The ICD-10 code E55.9 should always be cross-referenced with CPT 82306 in test-driven deficiency cases.
 Claims missing this pairing risk automatic rejections or audit flags.

 Per CMS 2025, Vitamin D Deficiency documentation has to link directly with clinical.
 The interpretation by the provider, as well as serum level notes and treatment information, must specifically match the CPT being billed.
 Lack of medical necessity can result in claim denials and post-payment audits.
+When a patient moves from low levels to confirmed deficiency, update the claim from E55.8 to E55.9 to reflect medical necessity.

 For better denial prevention workflows, explore Denials Management at MedSole RCM.